-Daymar College Online

-The Associate of Applied Science Degree program provides students with learning experiences to help develop those skills and attitudes necessary to excel in medical assisting.
-Students can gain a thorough knowledge of modern medical office practices such as accounting, medical dictation, medical emergencies, medical insurance, medical law and ethics, medical office administration, and medical office procedures.
+Daymar College, Clarksville \This program is only offered as an Online program and ethics, medical office administration, and medical office procedures.
 Students will be provided the opportunity to prepare for work in entry-level positions in doctor's offices, hospitals, home health agencies, and other allied health organizations.
 This degree program also gives graduates the general education necessary to manage interpersonal and social situations by preparing them to advance in their professional and personal life.
 If a student successfully earns 16 credits per quarter, this program is designed for full-time students to complete in 18 months.